glideinWMS/glideinmonitor/doc/install.md

 * GWMS_Log_Dir - The archive directory which should/Must contain a sub directory called "client"
 * Saved_Log_Dir - A directory the indexer will use to zip and save the out/err files
 * db_type - Can be MySQL or SQLite
-* db_dir - SQLite - A directory to store the SQLite database file
+* db_dir, db_name - SQLite - A directory and DB file name to store the SQLite database file
 * db_host, db_user, db_pass, db_name - MySQL - connection info, on first run the database should be created manually without any tables in it
 * Log_Dir - A place to store logs from the webserver and indexer running
 * Log_Level - NONE, ERROR, WARNING, INFO are the acceptable options